Turn on column view. If point is before the first headline in the

 Directly select the Nth allowed value, 0 selects the 10th value.

 When there is a checkbox at point, toggle it.

 View the full value of this property.
 This is useful if the width of the column is smaller than that of the value.

-found, the new value is stored in the first entry that is part of the
+Edit the list of allowed values for this property.
+If the list is found in the hierarchy, the modified values is stored there.
+If no list is found, the new value is stored in the first entry that is part of the current column view.

 Make the column narrower/wider by one character.

 Insert a new column, to the left of the current column.